ChaosDynamix/Arcadia/guide/installation-image/download.md

 # {{ page.title }}
 {: .no_toc }

-This page describes how to download the Arch Linux ISO image and the files needed to verify it's integrity and authenticity.
-This guide use a mirror site to achieve the download but you can also use Bittorrent instead.
+This page describes how to download the official ISO image, the checksum and the signature of the Arch Linux latest release.
 {: .fs-5 .fw-300}

 ## Table of contents